uic-vis/Project-3-dt/README.md

 Average ticket-sales/attendance was interesting to see, as Manchester United still had the highest amount despite not playing ‘well’.
 Manchester City and Liverpool were 5th and 6th despite performing extremely well, this is more likely to do with the stadium capacity of the teams.
 But it’s still interesting to see that fans will buy tickets even if their team is not playing up to their standard.
 This answers our questions in Q2.

 ### Visualization 3
+**Q3**.Can you see trends and differences among the players of the two teams?

-**Q3**.For this, I wanted to compare between the players of the top 2 teams of the 2021/22 season, namely Manchester City and Liverpool.
+For this, I wanted to compare between the players of the top 2 teams of the 2021/22 season, namely Manchester City and Liverpool.

 Goals

 [![v1](https://github.com/txnveer/datavis-images/blob/main/m1.PNG "v1")](https://github.com/txnveer/datavis-images/blob/main/m1.PNG "v1")

 Expected

 [![v2](https://github.com/txnveer/datavis-images/blob/main/m2.png "v2")](https://github.com/txnveer/datavis-images/blob/main/m2.png "v2")

 Yellow Cards

 [![v3](https://github.com/txnveer/datavis-images/blob/main/m3.PNG "v3")](https://github.com/txnveer/datavis-images/blob/main/m3.PNG "v3")

 I have implemented this multiple visualization based on 7 attributes, namely Goals, Assists, Penalty Goals, Non-Penalty Goals, Expected Goals, Yellow Card and Red Cards.